chetanbg1/cbg-aws/README.md

 **Amazon Simple Storage Service (Amazon S3)
 -
-Amazon Simple Storage Service (Amazon S3)(opens in a new tab) is a service that provides object-level storage.
+Amazon Simple Storage Service (Amazon S3) is a service that provides object-level storage.
 Amazon S3 stores data as objects in buckets.

 You can upload any type of file to Amazon S3, such as images, videos, text files, and so on.
 For example, you might use Amazon S3 to store backup files, media files for a website, or archived documents.
 Amazon S3 offers unlimited storage space.
 The maximum file size for an object in Amazon S3 is 5 TB.